Skip to main content

 • Mark itself as unhealthy and surface signals to the admin console.

-• If the service is fully removed:
+• If the service is fully removed or non‑functional:

 In supported environments, endpoint protection or software deployment tools can be used to automatically reinstall the agent if it is removed.